Subject-2407/Helyx/README.md

 2. Inventory & Item System (Equipments, Usables)
 3. Travel System (Explore places like tavern, shop, dungeon)
-4. Combat System (Hit Chance, Block Chance, Damage)
-5. More things are coming in the future..
+4. Combat System (Hit Chance, Block Chance, Damage) and more things are coming in the future..